JonathanCrider/api-gateway-example/README.md

 API documentation for this project was published using [OpenAPI](https://swagger.io/specification/)

+They are also published at [https://jonathancrider.com/api-docs.html](https://jonathancrider.com/api-docs.html)

-Once the server is running, you can open your browser to see the docs at the following URL (if your `.env` port is set to 3001):
+To deploy locally, you can open your browser once the server is running to see the docs at the following URL (if your `.env` port is set to 3001):

 [http://localhost:3001/docs](http://localhost:3001/docs)

-They are also published at [https://jonathancrider.com/api-docs.html](https://jonathancrider.com/api-docs.html)

 ## API Package